airflow2010/GOODMUSIC/README.md

 # GOODMUSIC prism

-Tools for collecting YouTube music videos from Substack, seeding a Firestore catalog, and rating/filtering videos via a small Flask UI & export collection to YouTube-playlists.
+Tools for collecting YouTube music videos from Substack or other sources, seeding a Firestore catalog, and rating/filtering videos via a small Flask UI & export collection to YouTube-playlists.

 Goal: Create your own MTV! 🎶